hemantk77/CS50W-Project1/wiki/entries/Python.md

-Python is a very Cool language.
+Python is the fastest programming language.